Cq8jx/VJU-Project/University Regulations/VNU/DHQGHN-QD-3636 Regulation on Master's Training.md

     d)  The thesis is about 70 A4 pages long, it can be more or less depending on the specific research field of the thesis but not more than 120 pages, not including tables and appendices;
-    d)  Students must present the content and research plan of the thesis topic to the professional unit no later than 02 months after receiving the thesis topic.
+    đ)  Students must present the content and research plan of the thesis topic to the professional unit no later than 02 months after receiving the thesis topic.
 The results of the report evaluation are the conditions for considering the proposal for